Arrlindii/wagawin-sdk-ios/README.md

 Alternatively you can download the files manually from the [releases page][releases] and import them into your project by hand.

+The footprint of your final app will increase by ~1 MB

 [releases]: https://github.com/Wagawin/wagawin-sdk-ios/releases

 ## Integration